 - Finding your reason for a sober month

 - Keeping a list of the positive changes

 - Making use of your extra time and money

 - Inviting friends to join you in the challenge

 Find Your Reason

-Psychologists know that people that have a why behind their behavior are more likely to be successful.
+Psychologists know that people who have a why behind their behavior are more likely to be successful.

-We like to rally behind a cause; what’s yours for Sober September?
+It’s human nature to rally behind a cause.
+So what’s your cause for Sober September?
 Better health, more money, less hangovers, or even a more intentional life?
 Be clear with yourself.

 Listen To Yourself